UniSoft Corporation ETV CoDF App Inserter

 It can be run statically from the command line, or as one or more instantiated Java objects.
 Additional information is supplied either as a properties file or in arguments to the constructor.

-You can use the Export CoDF Play-out feature of TSBroadcaster 2 ETV to generate ETV applications in CoDF format.
+You can use the Export CoDF Play-out feature of TSBroadcaster ETV to generate EBIF applications in CoDF format.

-CoDF, amongst other things, defines ETV application content, platform, destination and control code scheduling following a standard XML schema, allowing any ETV application to be inserted into any source transport stream file.
+CoDF, amongst other things, defines EBIF application content, platform, destination and control code scheduling following a standard XML schema, allowing any EBIF application to be inserted into any source transport stream file.

 The two main elements used are Carousel, which contains content and platform information, and EISS, which encapsulates a set of EISS tables and destinations.
 The EISS tables also hold platform information, as well as control code and stream event scheduling.